STADIUM DUDE’S NFL STADIUM RANK: #10

 The constant chant of “Who Dat” and the playing of “When the Saints Go Marching In” after every touchdown is fantastic.
 And you know the post-game party will just spill out and keep going all night long, especially if the home team wins.

 It’s an older venue built in a different era.
 Despite the many renovations (including the pending ones), it may not ever truly be THE most incredible facility in the league.
 But you won’t find a more fun place to watch a football game.
 And if the Saints are good and the stakes matter, there isn’t a more electric atmosphere.
-While I rank it 8th, it’s absolutely in the discussion as the answer to “if you can only get to one more game, where would you see it?”.
+While I barely have it in the Top Ten, it’s absolutely in the discussion as the answer to “if you can only get to one more game, where would you see it?”.